Kross26/M-AI-terms-of-use-/README.md

 # M-AI-terms-of-use-
 TERMS OF USE
-Last updated: [Date]
+Last updated: 10-06-2025

-Welcome to [Your App Name].
+Welcome to M-AI.
 By using this application, you agree to be bound by the following Terms of Use.
 If you do not agree with any part of these terms, please refrain from using the app.

 1. Description of the App
 This application allows users to generate videos using artificial intelligence.
 We utilize third-party services such as Firebase for user authentication, data storage, and analytics.